 As indicated earlier, the DMCA monitoring dashboard is not aimed at only large entertainment industry groups.
 Essentially, anyone who has a Microsoft email account can access the new dashboard and file a complaint with Microsoft if there is a case of copyright violation.

-The process of submitting a complaint can be completed in a variety of ways such as an email, an online form or by means of an API (available only to trusted bulk submitters).
+The process of submitting a complaint can be completed in a variety of ways such as an email, or by means of an API (available only to trusted bulk submitters).

 However, Bing Program Manager Chad Foster explained on the official website that email was the least efficient method because it was prone to errors such as missing or incomplete information.